Azure high-performance computing for health and life sciences

 Gain deeper insights from all of your medical imaging data with big data analytics and machine learning capabilities from Azure.

 Powerful infrastructure as a service (IaaS) for health and life sciences

-- Create, manage, and optimize HPC clusters using tools of your choice, such as Platform Load Sharing Facility (LSF), with Azure CycleCloud.
+- Create, manage, operate, and optimize high-performance computing (HPC) and big compute clusters using tools of your choice, such as Platform Load Sharing Facility (LSF), with Azure CycleCloud.

-- Run large-scale, perfectly parallel batch jobs efficiently with Azure Batch.
+- Run large-scale, perfectly parallel batch jobs efficiently with cloud-scale job and scheduling management service Azure Batch.

-- Optimize your application workflows to benefit from both on and off premises storage resources without rearchitecting applications requiring file access with Azure HPC CachePREVIEW.
+- Optimize your application workflows to benefit from both on and off premises storage resources without rearchitecting applications requiring file access with Azure HPC Cache.

-- Get deeper insights from your simulation data, build intelligent solutions, spin up clusters, and build quickly in a fully managed, global-scale Apache Spark environment with Azure Databricks.
+- Get deeper insights from your clinical trial simulation data, build intelligent solutions, spin up clusters, and build quickly in a fully managed, global-scale Apache Spark environment with Azure Databricks.

 - Take advantage of scalable, cost-effective, and HDFS-compatible storage that's optimized for big data workloads with Azure Data Lake Storage.

 In response to COVID-19, Microsoft is working to protect the health and well-being of the communities we serve by providing technology platforms and services that eliminate barriers to organizations doing their best work.